tgvashworth/ServiceWorker-Polyfill/README.md

 - hoxy (`npm install -g hoxy`) (or another http proxy that can modify requests based on hostname)
 - Possibly OSX – I haven't tried on other platforms

-You'll need to be able host a local server and give it a different hostname - this will be your *network host*.
-I'd reccommend `something-origin.dev`, so you can use `something.dev` to hit the service worker.
+You'll need to be able host a local server and give it a different hostname than `localhost` - this will be your *network host*.
+I'd recommend `something-origin.dev`.
+You'll use use `something.dev` (so, no `-origin` bit) to hit the service worker.
 This second host is your *local host*.

-I built [`distra`](https://github.com/phuu/distra) for doing this, but there are other ways.
+I built [`distra`](https://github.com/phuu/distra) which can do this, but there are other ways.
 You could also use a remote server (I think, not tried).

 ### Starting it up